adarshr10/cis189_finalproject/README.md

 ```
 Note that subsequent generations of data will replace old datasets so save the old data if you want it!

 Once a dataset of your choosing is made, just run all the cells above the **STOP HERE** cell in the notebook.
 It will output the average acuity score of the nurses and the 10-hour schedule for each nurse.
+Feel free to play around with the number of nurses, although beyond around 150 to 170 nurses the solver begins to take a really long time (> 20 minutes).
 Check the `RESULTS.md` page for a note on what is below the **STOP HERE**.

 You will need ```ortools.sat.python``` and ```numpy``` to run the notebook and data generation file.